Ricky Ponting urges Australian stars to keep it simple against India led by Virat Kohli in first Test in Perth

 Star Aussie batter Marnus Labuschagne believes India are down on confidence after their humiliating series loss to New Zealand.

-Ricky Ponting says India have a made crucial selection mistake as he detailed where the Border-Gavaskar Test series is likely to be won or lost.
+Ricky Ponting says India have made a crucial selection mistake as he detailed where the Border-Gavaskar Test series is likely to be won or lost.

 And the former Australian captain, famous for his ruthless approach to the game, says Pat Cummins’ side must cash in on a vulnerable India in Perth when the first ball is bowled on Friday.